Types of Barcodes: Choosing the Right Barcode

 - Which barcode type supports the largest amounts of data? -> PDF417 codes are great for storing huge amounts of data.

-The answers to the above questions will help guide the selection of best types of barcodes for your needs.
-Whether you are looking to use one-dimensional or two-dimensional barcodes for you business, organization or personal use, the information we’ve provided should serve as a great tool to help you select the appropriate types of barcodes.
+Whether you’re looking into one-dimensional or two-dimensional barcodes for your business, organization or personal use, the information we’ve provided should serve as a great tool to help you select the appropriate types of barcodes for your needs.